Call to order: 01352 757777

 You can still assume a shortage of protein for horses prone to laminitis by substituting a higher protein bucket feed in place of the hay; feeding 1 kg of beet pulp in place of 1.5 kg of hay; 1 kg of grass/hay nuts for 1 kg of your hay; and weighing your horse each week to check that weight is being maintained at the correct level.

 Another option is to add 100 grams of a protein supplement such as Pea Protein, Whey Protein or Essential Amino Acids into a daily bucket feed that contains a forage-focused horse feed balancer.
-Topline Plus is an affordable blend which will help with protein for laminitis prone horses.
+Topline Plus is an affordable blend which will help with protein for laminitis-prone horses.

 Always feed micronised linseed at 42 grams per 220 kg of body weight if your horse is not eating on green and growing spring or summer grass, so you provide vital essential omega-3 fat in the diet.